 - used to treat dehydration and diarrhea in children since ancient times.

-- great for restoring proper digestion, especially for those dealing with issues of malabsorption, due to disease like celiac sprue.
+- great for restoring proper digestion, especially for those dealing with issues of malabsorption due to disease like celiac sprue.

 - one factor that may aid in weight loss.

-And, medicinally, Carob is an expectorant.
+And, medicinally, carob is an expectorant.

-The thing is: carob is not chocolate, and does not taste like chocolate.
-Additionally, while some may develop a taste for carob, it does not process as easily as cacao.
+Carob is not chocolate, and it does not taste like chocolate.
+Ask any kid whose mom tried to pass this off as a chocolate treat!
+Also, while some people may develop a taste for carob, it does not process as easily as cacao.

-So, that summarizes why you don’t see carob everywhere.
 Oh, and it’s not addictive.

+That, my friends, summarizes why you don’t see carob everywhere.

+After all, while it seems most everyone adores chocolate, it wears some folks out.
+Carob is a great way to give your body a break, alkalize and try something new.
 So, why not pick some up the next time you’re at the store and try adding a little to your diet this week?